dioptra-io/iris/CONTRIBUTING.md

 Thanks for contributing !
 Here is some guidelines to make your life easier during the development process.

-## Preparation
+## Prerequisites

+To develop on Iris you need a Python 3.8+ interpreter and Docker.

 Iris services and their dependencies are hosted behind a Traefik reverse-proxy.
-To be able to access them from your own machine, you need to add the following entries to `/etc/hosts`:
+To be able to access them from your own machine, you need to add the following entries to [`/etc/hosts`](file:///etc/hosts):
 ```
 127.0.0.1 api.docker.localhost
 127.0.0.1 clickhouse.docker.localhost